Mmmm

 Roll in icing sugar.

-Store in airtight container in single layers between waxed
+Store in airtight container in single layers between waxed paper.

 Yield: 48 Servings